jonasjohansson/nava.community/open-call-roskilde-2019.md

 	</figcaption>
 </figure>
 <section class="expired">
+	<h2>Open call</h2>
 	<p>
-		NAVA and Roskilde Festival is again inviting artists resident in <em>Denmark, Sweden and Norway</em> to perform live visuals
-		(VJ) at the Countdown stage.
+		NAVA and Roskilde Festival is  inviting artists resident in <em>Denmark, Sweden and Norway</em> to perform live visuals (VJ) at the Countdown stage.
 Selected artists will be paired with booked music acts for a collaborative and unique performance.
 	</p>